dojo/framework/README.md

 * [`dojo/cli-create-app`](https://github.com/dojo/cli-create-app) - Command for creating application boilerplates
 * [`dojo/cli-create-theme`](https://github.com/dojo/cli-create-theme) - Command for scaffolding a widget theme
 * [`dojo/cli-create-widget`](https://github.com/dojo/cli-create-widget) - Command for creating a widget template and all associated boilerplate
-* [`dojo/cli-export-project`](https://github.com/dojo/cli-export-project) - Command for exporting project bundles
 * [`dojo/cli-test-intern`](https://github.com/dojo/cli-test-intern) - Command for testing projects with [Intern](https://theintern.github.io)

-### Future packages

-We also have packages that are still in their planning stages and as such might not be part of the initial Dojo release.

-* [`dojo/dgrid`](https://github.com/dojo/dgrid) - Reactive extensive grid for Dojo
-* [`dojo/crypto`](https://github.com/dojo/crypto) - A set of libraries to deal with cryptography
-* [`dojo/dataviz`](https://github.com/dojo/dataviz) - A data visualization library for Dojo

-### Deprecated Packages

-* [`dojo/actions`](https://github.com/dojo/actions) - A command like library for Dojo applications - *This is deprecated because we have not found this abstraction to add value*
-* [`dojo/app`](https://github.com/dojo/app) - An application framework for Dojo - *This is deprecated because widgets + routing + stores are sufficient to deal with higher order application concerns*
-* [`dojo/cli-build-webpack`](https://github.com/dojo/cli-build-webpack) - A legacy application and widget build command - *This is deprecated as it has been superseded by `@dojo/cli-build-app` and `@dojo/cli-build-widget` *
-* [`dojo/compose`](https://github.com/dojo/compose) - A mixin/trait based composition library - *This is deprecated because TypeScript now offers mixin behavior*
-* [`dojo/dom`](https://github.com/dojo/dom) - A set of APIs for manipulating the DOM - *This is deprecated because Dojo will fully abstract away DOM access.*
-* [`dojo/interfaces`](https://github.com/dojo/interfaces) - Common interfaces and types for Dojo - *This has been deprecated as interfaces now live in their respective repositories*
-* [`dojo/parser`](https://github.com/dojo/parser) - A HTML document parser for instantiating objects declaratively - *This is deprecated in lieu of functionality provided using Custom Elements from `@dojo/framework/widget-core`.*

-### Examples

-We have added a repository of examples which have been built on Dojo.
-Those examples are available in the [dojo/examples](https://github.com/dojo/examples) repository and are _live_ at [dojo.github.io/examples](https://dojo.github.io/examples).

 ### Support Packages